 It is a nuisance not to have these additional features, but it has to be seen how much of a turnoff this omission will be for SLR beginners weighing up their camera options.

 The high quality of the images produced by the D3000 will immediately quiet anyone who disparages it as a beginner’s camera with simplified controls.

-We were really surprised by the camera’s capability to calculate the optimum exposure even when shooting in the compressed JPEG mode.
+We were surprised by the camera’s capability to calculate the optimum exposure even when shooting in the compressed JPEG mode.
 The Matrix metering technology is very clever indeed.